From an Upper Floor

 Veronica Hallissey has been writing since the 1960s, with her poetry published in a variety of small press magazines.
 Born into a farm family in Lockport, NY, and educated at the University of Buffalo and other midwest institutions, she brings and unusual point-of-view to her poetry, combining strong natural images with a deep spiritual language.
 She lives in Ramona, CA.

-and you will be heard.
+envelop you and you will find that

 Veronica Hallissey